Programmatically accessing data from DataSource controls

 To programmatically access the contents of a Sql or Access DataSource control you need to explicitly call its Select() method.
 This method accepts a single input parameter of type DataSourceSelectArguments.
 This parameter can contain information regarding the filters to apply or the column to Order By.
 For example, when working with a sortable GridView, sorting a column calls the Select() method, and passes in a DataSourceSelectArguments instance with its SortExpression property set to the column name the user chose to sort by.
 If you don't want the DataSource to sort or filter, you pass in DataSourceSelectArguments.Empty.

 Depending on the DataSourceMode of the DataSource control, one of two objects are returned when the Select() method is called.
 If the DataSourceMode is set to DataReader, a DataReader object is returned.
 The type of DataReader (SqlDataReader, OleDbDataReader, OdbcDataReader etc) that is returned depends entirely on the provider type used - in other words, whether you are using the OleDb provider, SqlClient provider etc. It has nothing to do with the type of DataSource control.
-The examples below both query an Access database, but one uses the AccessDataSource control, and the other uses the SqlDataSource control.
-Both return OleDbDataReaders, because it is the OleDbProvider library that is used for the connection.
+The examples below both query versions of the NorthWind database.
+The AccessDataSource control connects to the mdb (Access) version, while the SqlDataSource shows SqlClient classes in operation - it connects to an mdf version of NorthWind.

-If the DataSourceMode is set to Dataset, or not set at all, which means that the default setting of Dataset is used, the object that is returned is a DataView.
+If the DataSourceMode is set to Dataset, or not set at all (which means that the default setting of Dataset is used) the object that is returned is a DataView.
 A DataView is like a DataTable on steroids.
 It exposes methods that allow you to filter and sort data, for example, and bind it.
 A DataView contains a collection of DataRowView objects, which represent each row in the returned results.

 So, with a DataReader, you would access the values during the DataReader.Read() operation, in very much the same way as if you are using plain ADO.NET code, whereas with the DataSet, you would need to create an object of the appropriate type - DataView, then iterate the DataRowView collection to access the values.
 In this, the code is remarkably similar to accessing values directly from a DataSet's table collection using plain ADO.NET.